 Parish Policy on Mass Intentions

-2. Mass Intentions are filled on a first come first served basis.
+- Mass intentions are filled on a first-come-first-served basis.

-3. The date of the Mass Intention is subject to change.
+- The date of the Mass intention is subject to change.

-5. Mass Intentions are published in our bulletin with the names(s) of the person(s) requesting the Mass.
+- Mass intentions are published in our bulletin with the name(s) of the person(s) requesting the Mass.

-7. It is up to the person requesting the Mass Intention to contact those they wish to be notified of the date and time of the Mass.
+- It is the responsibility of the person requesting the Mass intention to contact those they wish to be notified of the date and time of the Mass.

 - Though the Mass intention need not be announced at the Mass; it is normally included as part of the Prayer of the Faithful.